-- 1 The piste is from 1.50 metres to 2 metres wide. - 2 The piste is 14 metres long, so that each competitor, being placed at 2 metres from the centre line, has at his disposal for retreating a total distance of 5 metres without it being necessary for him to cross the rear limit of the piste with both feet. - 3 The conductive safety borders, indicated in Fig.1, the diagram of the pistes for finals and semi-finals, do not form part of the piste.
+- 2 The piste is 14 metres long, so that each competitor, being placed at 2 metres from the centre line, has at his disposal for retreating a total distance of 5 metres without it being necessary for him to cross the rear limit of the piste with both feet. - 3 The conductive safety borders, indicated in Fig. 1, the diagram of the pistes for poules, DE, finals and semi-finals, including the pistes already having safety borders, do not form part of the piste.